 #5 Ease of Transition

-How much work will be involved with transitioning the company to the new owner?
+How much work will be involved in transitioning the company to the new owner?
 Is the seller willing to offer ongoing support?

 Standard operating procedures (SOPs) make any transition much easier and will increase the value of your storefront tremendously.